zekrowm/planning_python_public/README.md

 ### Option A: Setting Up Python on a Home Computer (no arcpy)

-1. **Download and Install Python:**
+1. **Download and Install Python**
-   - Visit the [official Python website](https://www.python.org/downloads/) and download Python 3.9+.
+   - Visit the [official Python website](https://www.python.org/downloads/) and download Python 3.9 or later.
    - During installation, ensure you check the option to **"Add Python to PATH"**.
+This step is crucial for the command-line tools to work correctly.

-2. **Install Jupyter Notebook and Required Libraries:**
+2. **Install JupyterLab and Required Libraries**
-   - Run the following command in your Command Prompt:
+   - Open the Command Prompt (search for "cmd" in your Start menu) and run the       following command:
      ```bash
      pip install jupyterlab pandas geopandas rapidfuzz matplotlib networkx
      ```

-3. **Launch Jupyter Notebook:**
+3. Wait for the installation to complete.
+If you see warnings about scripts not      being on the PATH, don't worry - you can still use these tools.

+4. **Launch JupyterLab**
-   - After installation, you can find "Jupyter Notebook" like any other program on your computer.
-Clicking it will open your default browser with the notebook interface.
+   - After installation, you can open JupyterLab in two ways:
+      -    "From your Start menu:" Search for "JupyterLab" and open it like any other program on your computer.
+This will launch yoru default browser with the Jupyter interface.
+From there, you can create new notebook files and navigate to local files.
-   - Alternately, you can run this command in the Command Prompt to launch Jupyter Notebook:
+      -    "From the Command Prompt:" Type the following command and press Enter:
      ```bash
-     jupyter notebook
+     jupyter lab
      ```

-4. **Download Desired Scripts:**
+4. **Get the Script(s) You Need**
    - Navigate to scripts that are useful to you and your agency.
-Then copy and paste their contents into your active Jupyter Notebook or download them as .py files.
+Then copy and paste their contents into an active notebook file or download them as .py files.
 You do not need a        GitHub account to do this.
    - Alternately, you can clone or download the whole repository from GitHub.

-5. **Run the Script:**
+5. **Run the Script**
-   - Follow the instructions provided in the comments of the script(s).
+   - Open the script in JupyterLab or save it as a .py file to run in Python.
-   - At a minimum, you will need to update the folder and file paths to point to your data and desired location for any output.
+   - "Update file paths:" At a minimum, you will need to update the folder and file paths to point to your data and specify where to save any output.
+There may also be additional configuration choices (e.g. choice of CRS, list of routes or stops to analyze)
-   - Run the script, follow any printed instructions to resolve issues, and check the output for accuracy.
+   - Run the script, follow any printed instructions or error messages, and check the output for accuracy.

 ---

+### Notes for Beginners
+- If you encounter any errors while installing Python or libraries, double-check that "Python is added to PATH" (refer to Step 1).
+- If JupyterLab doesn't open, ensure you've installed it correctly by typing the following command in the Command Prompt:
+     ```bash
+     jupyter lab --version
+     ```
+   If this fails, rerun the installation command from Step 2.

+By following these steps, you should have Python and the necessary tools ready to run your scripts efficiently!

+---

-### Option B: Using Python on a Work Computer with ArcPro (no geopandas)
+### Option B: Using Python on a Work Computer with ArcPro (no geopandas, rapidfuzz)

-1. **Open a Notebook:**
+1. **Open a Notebook**
    - If ArcPro is installed on your computer, then Python is as well.
    - You can launch ArcPro and then open, create, or save a Notebook file (.ipynb) within that program.
    - You can also find "Jupyter Notebook" like any other program on your computer.
 Clicking it will open your default browser with the notebook interface.